 Throughout that period, for two reasons.
 Because of my broken ankle, I was resting.
 The second reason I was in this mad panic of making sure everything was organized.
 So I kind of just forgot to run.
 I got there and I was like, Oh crap, I’ve actually not run this distance for nearly half a year, four and a half months.

-Then from there it snowballed into kind of a nightmare of me fearing for stuff.
+Then from there, it snowballed into a kind of a nightmare of me fearing for stuff.
 Then I started to enjoy it when I got through like a curve, you know, I was struggling and then my mind kind of caught up and I was in my rhythm.

 Things just got difficult because of places like Yemen and Syria, and then kind of just really, really tough as the stress towards the end of the trip happened because the last thing we wanted was to get to 195 countries.
 Then the last country denying the access or something terrible to go wrong, that meant I can’t run it and the record would be ruined.
 For example, a global pandemic, which fortunately didn’t happen at that point.